 At the beginning of intern year, all Pediatric residents are assigned to one of our primary care offices, which are located in the surrounding communities.
-Residents typically spend a full day per week at their clinic site and remain at their assigned site on the same day of the week, with the same preceptors, throughout their three years of training.
-This allows them to establish a true continuity panel of patients.
-In addition, this consistency helps residents build a strong relationship with their patients, preceptors, co-residents and office staff.
+Residents will spend several sessions each week of their Y block at their assigned continuity clinic.
+Even in our current block-format scheduling system, residents are able to establish a true continuity panel of patients.
+Once we move to X+Y in Juny 2025, we anticipate the continuity to improve even more!
+Consistent placement at a continuity site also helps residents build a strong relationship with their patients, preceptors, co-residents and office staff.
 Continuity clinics becomes our residents' home away from home.

 We are proud to note that our Stony Brook Pediatrics primary care offices have achieved Patient-Centered Medical Home (PCMH) Level 3 recognition from the National Committee for Quality Assurance (NCQA).
 PCMH is a model of care that puts patients at the forefront, improves quality of care and the patient experience, while reducing health care costs.
 Residents are an integral part of the PCMH model.
 They have the opportunity to work with social workers, case managers, and other community partners, which are all aspects of the medical home.